Top-ranked Barty ousted at Wimbledon

 “I haven’t been starting out fantastic in all my matches, but I knew I had the confidence that if I could manage my service games I was going to get looks on her serve,” said Riske, who entered the tournament unseeded and ranked 55th in the world.
 “I had to play aggressive.
 I had to take it to Ash.”

 Riske advances to face Serena Williams on Tuesday in the Wimbledon quarterfinals.
-Williams downed Carla Suarez Navarro 6-2, 6-2 on Monday in a dominant 64-minute exercise.
+Williams downed Carla Suarez Navarro of Spain 6-2, 6-2 on Monday in a dominant 64-minute exercise.

 — Field Level Media